nii-cloud/dodai-deploy/README.md

 * ubuntu 11.10

 ### Download dodai
-Execute the following commands on deployment server and all the nodes.
+Execute the following commands on the deployment server and all the nodes.

     sudo apt-get install git -y
     git clone https://github.com/nii-cloud/dodai.git
     cd dodai; git checkout 1.0   #only used to get dodai 1.0

-### Set up deployment server
+### Set up the deployment server
-Execute the following commands on deployment server to install necessary softwares and modify settings of them.
+Execute the following commands on deployment server to install necessary softwares and modify their settings.

     sudo $home/setup-env/setup.sh server

 ### Set up nodes

-Execute the following commands on all the nodes to install necessary softwares and modify settings of them.
+Execute the following commands on all the nodes to install necessary softwares and modify their settings.

     sudo $home/setup-env/setup.sh node $server